Exam Boards and format:

 We strongly advise you to make contact with a centre in the previous September as centres have limited spaces for external candidates.

-Deadline for entry for the CIE March sitting (India only) – 1st November
+Deadline for entry for the Cambridge Board March sitting (India only) – 1st November.

 Access arrangements that may be available include: extra time in the exam room; a separate room; a scribe; the use of a laptop; modified papers (coloured/enlarged paper); arrangements for candidates with other disabilities.